cloudposse/github-action-secret-outputs/README.md

 Check out these related projects.

+- [github-actions-workflows](https://github.com/cloudposse/github-actions-workflows) - Reusable workflows for different types of projects

 ## References

 For additional context, refer to some of these links.

-- [github-actions-workflows](https://github.com/cloudposse/github-actions-workflows) - Reusable workflows for different types of projects
-- [example-github-action-release-workflow](https://github.com/cloudposse/example-github-action-release-workflow) - Example application with complicated release workflow
+- [How to Pass Secrets Between Runners in GitHub Actions](https://nitratine.net/blog/post/how-to-pass-secrets-between-runners-in-github-actions/) - When trying to pass a secret or masked variable between jobs in GitHub Actions using outputs, it will say 'Warning: Skip output since it may contain secrets'.
+This tutorial aims to provide a reasonable solution for this.
+- [Combining job outputs with masking leads to empty output](https://github.com/actions/runner/issues/1498) - When combining job outputs with masking the output is empty when used in another job.
+- [Skip output 'AWS_ACCOUNT_ID' since it may contain secret](https://github.com/orgs/community/discussions/26636) - When combining job outputs with masking the output is empty when used in another job.
+- [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idoutputs) - Outputs containing secrets are redacted on the runner and not sent to GitHub Actions

 ## Help

 **Got a question?** We got answers.

-File a GitHub [issue](https://github.com/cloudposse/example-github-action-composite/issues), send us an [email][email] or join our [Slack Community][slack].
+File a GitHub [issue](https://github.com/cloudposse/github-action-secret-outputs/issues), send us an [email][email] or join our [Slack Community][slack].

 [![README Commercial Support][readme_commercial_support_img]][readme_commercial_support_link]